Protection of cultural heritage [fr]

 In this context, France is fully mobilized for the protection of cultural heritage, a major challenge for international peace and security.

 - Cultural heritage plays a significant role to restore peace and reconciliation.
-Here, maintenance of a mosquee in Timbuktu.
+Here, restoration of a mosquee in Timbuktu.

 In 2015, the Security Council adopted Resolution 2199 that addresses for the first time the necessity to protect cultural heritage from terrorist groups’ action in Iraq and in Syria.
 The resolution encourages States to take measures to prevent the trade of cultural goods.